Two Stars in the Milky Way: Adaptational differences

 The types of films featured in Two Stars in the Milky Way also differed in the adaptation.
 Whereas the novel had depicted Li Yueying starring in modern melodramas, the film adaptation centred around the production of a Cantonese opera, scenes of which occupy ten minutes of the film's runtime.
 Such an adaptation, Harris notes, allowed the film to capitalize on the popularity of costume dramas while still maintaining its emphasis on modernity.
 It also offered the benefit of incorporating opera, a popular performance genre that was showcased in early Chinese sound films.
 The adapted opera, a romance based on the story of Emperor Xuanzong, had been widely performed in the two decades prior to the film's production, including by Wong during her time as a stage performer, and contemporary audiences would have recognized the parallels between Consort Mei and Li Yueying.

 As with the novel, Two Stars in the Milky Way centred on its female protagonist and maintained her as a sympathetic figure.
 The stories differed, however, in their treatment of the male protagonist Yang Yiyun, who is depicted not as a philandering womanizer but rather as a man burdened by his moral obligations.
-This is emphasized by the inclusion of an arranged marriage, which under the tenets of filial piety Yang must maintain, despite not having any romantic interest in his wife.
+This is emphasized, according to the film historian Qijun Han, by the inclusion of an arranged marriage that Yang must maintain which under the tenets of filial piety, despite not having any romantic interest in his wife.
 Rather than take Li as his second wife, he spurns her, pushing her away to protect her despite his true feelings.
-Such adaptations not only allowed the film to better meet the expectations of censors, but also ensured that all characters were presented sympathetically.
+Such adaptations, according to Harris, not only allowed the film to better meet the expectations of censors but also ensured that all characters were presented sympathetically.